 Ziti = ”bridegrooms"

-Keep an eye out for some of these funky pasta shapes on our Menu!
-Below are few coming up this month:
+Keep an eye out for some of these funky pasta shapes in our upcoming meal kits!
+Below are few to look for this month: